jarrodtaylor/jarrodtaylor.github.io/.alternator/readme.md

 to their competitors.

-Long term, we’ll be partnering with up-and-coming content creators to build, ship, and maintain productized services tailored for their audiences
+Long term, we’ll be partnering with up-and-coming content creators to build, ship, and maintain productized services tailored for their audiences.

 ## Active Projects